 - Sections G through M

-Also, there are notations required for each scholarly work, such as “VU”, “Dis”, “Last”, Invited by Editor, and an explanation of the significance of the scholarly work by referencing quality of journal, the journal impact factor, citation data, etc. We do not collect this information in Activity Insight so the custom report will not have it.
+Also, there are notations required for each scholarly work, such as “VU”, “Dis”, “Last”, Invited by Editor, and an explanation of the significance of the scholarly work by referencing quality of journal, the journal impact factor, citation data, etc. Until recently we did not collect this information in Activity Insight so the custom report may not have all of it.

 All faculty members are required to use AI.
 We strongly encourage you to enter your entire curriculum vitae (CV).